codingMustache/codingMustache/README.md

 ## Joke of the Day

-Q: What did the spaghetti say to the other spaghetti?
-A: Pasta la vista, baby!
+What does a clock do when it's hungry?
+It goes back four seconds!

 ## Daily Trivia

-What does the acronym CDN stand for in terms of networking?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Content Distribution Network
+ 1. .jpeg
- 2. Computational Data Network
+ 2. .gif
- 3. Compressed Data Network
+ 3. .svg
- 4. Content Delivery Network
+ 4. .png

 <details>
   <summary>Answer</summary>
-  Content Delivery Network
+  .svg
 </details>